Teaching at UPAEP

 JoAnn Adams and Jim before Jim's presentation at the conference.
 Some of the UCO students.

-Luis Limon, the head of the Graphic Design program, and a design student; UPAEP design faculty.
+Luis Limon, the head of the Graphic Design program, and a design student; some of the UPAEP design faculty.

 The workshop in the Conference Center.